About the Investigative Reporting Workshop

 In June 2012, at the national IRE conference in Boston, Lewis moderated the most heavily attended panel (out of more than 100) there, entitled “Investigating Power.”
 His recently released, national project by this name is an ongoing work in progress thus far involving 23 producers, researchers and web designers and 100 hours of high definition interview material shot and edited over the past five years.

-Other Workshop staff has fanned out as well.
-Cochran, Perri, Ebrahim, Fenton, Kat Aaron, who directs our What Went Wrong project, and reporters, including Michael Lawson, all led panel discussions, gave presentations and workshops and participated at the national meetings of the Investigative Reporters and Editors; the National Institute for Computer-Assisted Reporting; the Online News Association; J-Lab; Google; the University of California (Berkeley) Logan Symposium and the Society of American Business Editors and Writers.
-We also co-created and sponsored a ScraperWiki conference in Washington, D.C.
+Cochran, Perri, Ebrahim and Sullivan have all led panel discussions, given presentations and workshops and participated at the national meetings of the Investigative Reporters and Editors; the National Institute for Computer-Assisted Reporting; the Online News Association; J-Lab; Google; the University of California (Berkeley) Logan Symposium and the Society of American Business Editors and Writers.
+We also co-created and sponsored a ScraperWiki conference in Washington, D.C., and in the spring of 2014, we co-sponsored an IRE advanced statistics workshop at the School of Communication.

 How to give to the Workshop